yugabyte/yugabyte-db/docs/content/latest/contribute/docs/docs-checklist.md

 Every YugabyteDB docs page has a Contribute button that lets you file an issue or make a suggestion, both of which help you to create a GitHub issue.
 You can also create an issue [directly from GitHub](https://github.com/yugabyte/yugabyte-db/issues/new/choose).

 The GitHub issue template starts your issue title with `[docs]` for faster scanning, and adds the `area/documentation` label.
 You can also add the section of the docs (for example, `[docs] [troubleshooting]`) for added context.
-If you're an internal users, please add your ticket directly to the Documentation project.

-**Internal users**, please add a member of the docs team as a reviewer, in addition to any other technical reviewers.
+**Internal users**, add a member of the docs team as a reviewer, in addition to any other technical reviewers, and add your ticket directly to the Documentation project.

 ## Run the docs site locally